 The Department launched its Lobbying Service website in January 2007.
 The website provides, valuable information to the registrant, the public and the Department.
-Registrants and other public site users can use a search engine that allows them to view all registrations and expense reports that have been filed with the Department.
+Registrants and other public site users can use a search engine that allows them to find and view all registrations and expense reports that have been filed with the Department.

 The online filing system provides a search feature that can search by a registration number, the first or last name of a lobbyist, the name of a firm or principal, or even the letter P, F, or L entered into the registration number field to see all registered principals, firms or lobbyist.
 The Department's website provides instructions on how to register and file reports, amendments and terminations.
-Individuals can print these forms for submission to the Department if they choose not to use the online system.

 The PA Lobbying Services website provides the option to view and print the Department's Lobbying Directory, which lists all registered lobbyists and firms with accompanying photo and contact information.
-Individuals can also access printable versions of Act 134 of 2006, the final regulations, the Manual for Accounting and Reporting and reporting deadlines through the Department of State's website.
+Individuals can also access printable versions of Act 134 of 2006, the final regulations, and the Manual for Accounting and Reporting Deadlines through the Department of State's website.